bioinfo-arctic/FSK2053/Spring_2026/Practical_Building_a_reference_database.md

 ### Building the database
 Now you've had a chance to clean the data, and to have a glimpse into what actually goes into your reference database.
 All that's left is to build the database itself.

-**NOTE**: We make a new folder called BLAST_Rajidae, and we make create the database inside this folder.
+**NOTE**: We make a new folder called BLAST_Rajidae, and we create the database inside this folder.

 ```
 mkdir -p BLAST_Rajidae